vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 The keyboard differences force us to revisit the user interaction with the calculator compared to the HP48:

-* The single _Shift_ key cycles between three states, *Shift*, *Alpha* and *No shift*.
-This double-shift shortcut appears necessary because RPL uses Alpha entry a lot more than the HP42 or DM42, so making it quick seems important.
+* The single _Shift_ key cycles between three states, *Shift*, *Right Shift* and no shift.
+This double-shift shortcut appears necessary because RPL RPL calculators like the HP48 have a rather full keyboard even with two shift keys.

+* Since RPL uses Alpha entry a lot more than the HP42, making it quickly accessible seems important, so holding the *Shift* key enters Alpha mode.

 * It is also possible to enter Alpha mode with _Shift_ _ ENTER _ to match the labelling on the DM42.
 Furthermore, _Shift_ _ ENTER _ also cycles between